flutter/website/src/docs/release/breaking-changes/mouse-tracker-no-longer-attaches-annotations.md

 ## Context

-Mouse events, such as when a mouse pointer has entered a region, exited, or is hovering a region, are detected with the help of `MouseTrackerAnnotation`s that are placed on interested regions during the render phase.
+Mouse events, such as when a mouse pointer has entered a region, exited, or is hovering over a region, are detected with the help of `MouseTrackerAnnotation`s that are placed on interested regions during the render phase.
 Upon each update (a new frame or a new event), `MouseTracker` compares the annotations hovered by the mouse pointer before and after the